pghvlaans/sbotools/man-md/sboupgrade.1.md

 **sboupgrade** verifies the local repository with **gpg(1)** if **GPG_VERIFY** is **TRUE**.
 Only rsync repositories can be verified on Slackware 14.0 and Slackware 14.1.

+Upgrades to Slackware and third-party packages occasionally cause breakage due to **\*.so** version differences.
+To check for missing first-order shared object (solib) dependencies after running **sboupgrade** without rebuild-related flags, use **\--so-check TRUE**.
+Each affected package is logged to */var/log/sboupgrade-solibs.log* with a list of missing shared objects.
+This can be done automatically on every eligible **sboupgrade** run by setting **SO_CHECK** to **TRUE**.
+Please note that scripts repackaging from binary packages occasionally trigger false positives.
+Such packages generally do not require rebuilds.

 Root privileges are required to run **sboupgrade** unless passing **\--dry-run**.
 If an invalid configuration is detected in